Brollyy/RagnarockWebsocketUtil/README.md

 using RagnarockWebsocket.Enums;

 // Server connection.
-RagnaWS serverSocket = new RagnaWS(new Uri("http://localhost:8083/"), ConnectionMode.Server);  // Equivalent to new RagnaWS(), using the default values from Wanadev documentation.
+RagnaWS serverSocket = new RagnaWS("http://localhost:8083/", ConnectionMode.Server);  // Equivalent to new RagnaWS(), using the default values from Wanadev documentation.

 // Client connection
-RagnaWS clientSocket = new RagnaWS(new Uri("ws://localhost:8083/"), ConnectionMode.Client);
+RagnaWS clientSocket = new RagnaWS("ws://localhost:8083/", ConnectionMode.Client);
 ```

 With server connection, after initializing, the listener connection is kept until the socket object is disposed of, so restarting the song in Ragnarock will re-establish the connection.